Created in partnership with the Helpdesk on Business & Human Rights

 Around half of all Member States have ratified ILO Convention No. 95 and over 50 have ratified ILO Convention No. 131.
 Countries that have ratified one or both of these conventions should have adequate legal instruments in place to implement them at the national level.
 This, however, does not ensure that legal protection for workers is of equal efficacy — or equally enforced — across all countries.

 In addition to the ILO conventions, the International Covenant on Economic, Social and Cultural Rights (ICESCR) also incorporates State obligations that are relevant to living wages.
-Article 7, ICESCR states that remuneration should provide workers with a “decent living for themselves and their families”, including a “fair wage”.
+Article 7 states that remuneration should provide workers with a “decent living for themselves and their families”, including a “fair wage”.
 In elaborating on State obligations under this provision, the ESCR Committee has stressed that the notion of a fair wage is not static, noting that “[f]or the clear majority of workers, fair wages are above the minimum wage.”
 Again, countries that have ratified ICESCR, should have measures in place to implement this international treaty at the national level.

 Living or Minimum Wage through ILO Lens?